FairGBM: Gradient Boosting with Fairness Constraints

-In principle, in-processing methods have the potential to introduce fairness with no training-time overhead and a minimal predictive performance cost -- an ideal outcome for most mission critical applications, such as financial fraud detection or medical diagnosis.
-Sacrificing a few percentage points of predictive performance in a mission critical application may result in catastrophic outcomes, from safety hazards to substantial monetary losses.
-Therefore, the use of fair ML in mission critical systems is particularly challenging, as fairness must be achieved with minimal sacrifice of predictive performance.
+In principle, in-processing methods have the potential to introduce fairness with no training-time overhead and minimal predictive performance cost -- an ideal outcome for most mission critical applications, such as financial fraud detection or medical diagnosis.
+Sacrificing a few percentage points of predictive performance in such settings may result in catastrophic outcomes, from safety hazards to substantial monetary losses.
+Therefore, the use of Fair ML in mission critical systems is particularly challenging, as fairness must be achieved with minimal performance drops.

-Tabular data is a common data format in many mission critical applications of ML (e.g., financial services).
-While deep learning is the dominant paradigm for unstructured data, gradient boosted decision trees (GBDT) algorithms are pervasive in tabular data due to state-of-the art performance and the availability of fast, scalable, and ready-to-use implementations (e.g., LightGBM~\cite{lightgbm2017}, XGBoost~\cite{xgboost2016}).
-Unfortunately, fair ML research still lacks suitable fairness-constrained frameworks for GBDT, making it challenging to satisfy stringent fairness requirements.
+Tabular data is a common data format in a variety of mission critical ML applications (\eg financial services).
+While deep learning is the dominant paradigm for unstructured data, gradient boosted decision trees (GBDT) algorithms are pervasive in tabular data due their state-of-the art performance and the availability of fast, scalable, ready-to-use implementations, \eg LightGBM~\citep{lightgbm2017} or XGBoost~\citep{xgboost2016}.
+Unfortunately, Fair ML research still lacks suitable fairness-constrained frameworks for GBDT, making it challenging to satisfy stringent fairness requirements.

-As a case in point, Google's TensorFlow Constrained Optimization (TFCO) \cite{cotteretal2019tfco}, a well-known in-processing bias mitigation technique, is only compatible with neural network models.
-Conversely, Microsoft's ready-to-use Fairlearn EG framework \cite{agarwal18a_fairlearn} supports GBDT models, but its substantial training overhead and the employed score binarization make this framework impractical.
-Particularly, the production of binary scores is incompatible with deployment settings with a fixed budget for positive predictions (e.g., resource constraint problems~\cite{ackermann2018deploying,saleiro2020dealing}) or settings targeting a specific point in the ROC curve (e.g., fixed false positive rate), such as in fraud detection.
+As a case in point, Google's TensorFlow Constrained Optimization (TFCO) \citep{cotteretal2019tfco}, a well-known in-processing bias mitigation technique, is only compatible with neural network models.
+Conversely, Microsoft's ready-to-use fairlearn EG framework \citep{agarwal18a_fairlearn} supports GBDT models, but carries a substantial training overhead, and can only output binary scores instead of a continuous scoring function, making it inapplicable to a variety of use cases.
+Particularly, the production of binary scores is incompatible with deployment settings with a fixed budget for positive predictions (\eg resource constraint problems~\citep{ackermann2018deploying}) or settings targeting a specific point in the ROC curve (\eg fixed false positive rate), such as in fraud detection.